People of Crosscrake Church

-Rev. Mat left Crosscrake in October 2021 and Rev. Terry now leads services at Crosscrake, assisted by curate Lucy Foster.
+Rev. Mat left Crosscrake in October 2021 and Rev. Terry now leads services at Crosscrake, assisted by Rev. Lucy Foster and ordinand Charlie Day.
 Neighbouring clergy and ministers from the Helm Group of Churches work well together and appreciate each other’s support and fellowship.

 D J ’s (Discovering Jesus) meets once a month at the back of Church during the morning service.
 The children range from toddlers to teenagers, averaging about 10 children in all.
 Most of the children are from families who attend church but very occasionally we have had children dropped off and collected.
 We have lots of fun with games, songs and crafts.
 The session is always Bible based following Scripture Union material with opportunity for prayer and questions.